top of page

 A LAND WITHOUT WOLVES

-HISTORICAL MUSINGS IN 18th CENTURY IRELAND
+THE ROADS ARE FAR FROM SAFE IN 18th CENTURY IRELAND

 In the midst of rebellion are legends wrought, and Mogue Trench knows of a tale never told.
 What better time to relay it than as the rope awaits.